AerialRobotics-IITK/Induction_Y23/OOPS/Readme.md

 # World Bank
 A TUI based app for ARIITK's Assignment on OOPS.
 It features a TUI using ncurses with menu's similar to CLI interfaces and table layouts.
 Code needs cleaning up since I made this in a rush :)

 ![alt text](image.png)
 ## Fast Forwarding
 The fast forwarding compounds per year, so for every set of 365 days, the balance is increased by `interest rate%`, and the date upto which the balance is updated is stored.
 So fastforwarding 1000 days compounds it twice, and 95 days again will count it as a third.

 # Running It
+### RUN IT IN MAXIMIZED/FULL SCREEN WINDOW FOR BEST VIEW
 ## Get the Prereqs
 ### Ubuntu/Debian (apt):
 ```bash